Above: class photo from June 2018

 - Laser Radial Racing & Beginner 420 Racing: Sailors ages 11 and up who have outgrown Optimists and are ready for singlehanded racing in Laser Radials or for doublehanded racing in Club 420s learn starting techniques, sail trim, boat speed, and basic racing strategy in preparation for regattas.
 The 420 Class is appropriate for older beginners with little or no sailing experience, as well as those with extensive experience.
 Beginners will be paired with more experienced sailors and will receive basic instruction, and will be given the opportunity to skipper and crew a 420.
 Sailors in the Laser Class should have some racing experience.
 Sailors in the Laser class must bring and use their own Laser.
 Maximum 12 sailors for the 420 class.

 - Counselor-in-Training: Experienced junior sailors ages 13 to 18 who have attended at least 3 previous Junior Weeks as participants are invited to assist in the various classes as assistant instructors under adult supervision.
-Please contact Melanie Mason for additional information.
+Please contact Joanna Wensell for additional information.

 Note to Parents: